lunim00/graph_project/README.md

 - (to clear the build and executable files run **mingw32-make clean**)

 ## How to use it
+The project can be run in two ways.
+Either by only making one test on a network or by making multiple tests on a network.
+To run only one test on the network using the project use the following command:
+**projectExecutable networkFile nodeAmount timeCase beta output startNodes**

+- **projectExecutable**: is the executable that is built by running: **mingw32-make implementation**
+- **networkFile**: the relative path to a txt file that represents the network
+- **nodeAmount**: is the amount of nodes that exist in the network that was given in the last parameter
+- **timeCase**: represent three different cases of diffusion time that is able to be represented, **best_case**, **average_case** and **worst_case**
+- **beta**: a decimal number between 0.0 and 1.0 to determine the probability that a node is affected by a adjacent node.
+- **output**: the txt file that the output should be written to, but it can also be enterd as "terminal", which results in a output in the terminal.
+- **startNodes**: the IDs that represent the nodes that should already be affected when running the test.
+Any amount of nodes can be entered, but they have to be space separated, an example: **nodeID1 nodeID2 nodeID3**

+An example when standing in the bin folder: **./Project.exe ../utility/data.txt 5 best_case 1.0 terminal 792 386**

+**To run multiple cases** enter the following into the command line: **projectExecutable networkFile nodeAmount testCases**

-To run the project with the executable that is created by running **mingw32-make implementation** run: **./bin/Project.exe file nodeAmount startNodes**
+- **projectExecutable**: is the executable that is built by running: **mingw32-make implementation**
-- file: Is the relative path from root to the txt file that contain the edges
+- **networkFile**: the relative path to a txt file that represents the network
-- nodeAmount: Is the amount of nodes that exist in the test file
+- **nodeAmount**: is the amount of nodes that exist in the network that was given in the last parameter
-- startNodes: These are the nodes that will be active when the test starts, and these are space separated

-As an example: **./bin/Project.exe ./utility/data.txt 5 792 386**

-### Replace content of main.cpp
-The content of main.cpp can also be modified to support different types of tests
+- **testCases**: is the relative path to a txt file that contains test cases on each row, these test cases are structured in this way: **timeCase output beta startNodes**
+  - **timeCase**: represent three different cases of diffusion time that is able to be represented, **best_case**, **average_case** and **worst_case**
+  - **beta**: a decimal number between 0.0 and 1.0 to determine the probability that a node is affected by a adjacent node.
+  - **output**: the txt file that the output should be written to, but it can also be enterd as "terminal", which results in a output in the terminal.
+  - **startNodes**: the IDs that represent the nodes that should already be affected when running the test.
+Any amount of nodes can be entered, but they have to be space separated, an example: **nodeID1 nodeID2 nodeID3**

+An **example** of how to run **multiple cases** (standing in bin folder): **Project.exe ../utility/data.txt 5 ../utility/dataTestCases.txt**